Mystic Canyon Stable

 Before reshelving the helmets, we spray them.
 Disinfectant is also available for boots.

-For MAX horse time and less stress/rushing, investing in boots and helmet helps save time trying on and adjusting fit.
-Plus you'll also be ready to ride with your own gear elsewhere, like on vacations and if your friends invite you to ride their horse!
+For MAX horse time and less stress/rushing, arrive ready to RIDE by investing in boots and helmet to help save time trying on and adjusting fit.
+Plus you'll also be prepared to ride with your own gear elsewhere, like on vacations and if your friends invite you to ride their horses!

 Wear long, loose, stretchy pants, tall socks, and t-shirt/long sleeved shirt.